-- One-time costs associated with the implementation of the regional Homeless Management Information System, which is described in more detail in program offer 30003C Data, Research, & Evaluation Homeless Management Information System. - One-time funds needed to establish a regional Risk Mitigation Pool (RMP) program.
+- One-time costs associated with the implementation of the regional Homeless Management Information System, which is described in more detail in program offer 30003C Data, Research, & Evaluation Homeless Management Information System, along with funds for regional data coordination efforts. - One-time funds needed to establish a regional Risk Mitigation Pool (RMP) program.
 The RMP program supports housing providers in the region who agree to provide permanent supportive housing (PSH) by offsetting increased financial risks associated with operating PSH units beyond those typical of affordable housing. - One-time organizational capacity building funds to support new organizations, including many smaller, culturally specific organizations, to become established as contracted service providers that are qualified to work in all three counties.
-This investment will, in part, support the establishment of new providers qualified through the FY 2022 tri-county supportive housing services Request for Programmatic Qualifications conducted by Washington County in partnership with Multnomah County and Clackamas County.

-The balance of RSIF funds are also budgeted in this program offer.
-These funds will programmed following the development of the Tri-County Plan.
+This investment will, in part, support the establishment of new providers qualified through the FY 2022 tri-county supportive housing services Request for Programmatic Qualifications conducted by Washington County in partnership with Multnomah County and Clackamas County. - A balance of RSIF funds that will be programmed following the development of the Tri-County Plan are also budgeted in this program offer.

-Performar Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Work w/Tri-County Planning Body to identify investment priorities for Regional Strategies Implementation Fund N/A N/A N/A 1 Outcome Initiate implementation of regional investment priorities N/A N/A N/A 1
+Performa Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Work w/Tri-County Planning Body to identify investment priorities for Regional Strategies Implementation Fund N/A N/A N/A 1 Outcome Initiate implementation of regional investment priorities N/A N/A N/A 1

-Adopted General Fund Adopted Other Funds Requested General Fund Requested Other Funds
+Adopted General Fund Adopted Other Funds Proposed General Fund Proposed Other Funds

 Program Expenses 2022 2022 2023 2023

-Contractual Services \$0 \$0 \$0 \$7,464,550
+Contractual Services \$0 \$0 \$0 \$2,947,415

-Materials & Supplies \$0 \$0 \$0 \$395,625
+Materials & Supplies \$0 \$0 \$0 \$345,625

-Internal Services \$0 \$0 \$0 \$79,375
+Internal Services \$0 \$0 \$0 \$129,375

-Total GF/non-GF \$0 \$0 \$0 \$7,939,550
+Total GF/non-GF \$0 \$0 \$0 \$3,422,415

-Program Total: \$0 \$7,93 9,550
+Program Total: \$0 \$3,42 2,415

 Program FTE 0.00 0.00 0.00 0.00

 Program Revenues

-Intergovernmental \$0 \$0 \$0 \$7,939,550
+Intergovernmental \$0 \$0 \$0 \$3,422,415

-Total Revenue \$0 \$0 \$0 \$7,939,550
+Total Revenue \$0 \$0 \$0 \$3,422,415